 - An individual involved in a leadership role at a sporting club or community group

-The Sports Award recognises a young person who is successful and/or has represented the community in their chosen sport.
-This young person may be part of a team, or a solo sport.
-The recipient of this award will have:
+The sports award recognises a young person who is successful and/or has represented the community in their chosen sport.
+This young person may be part of a team or a solo sport.
+The recipient of this award will have addressed criteria that includes:

 - Demonstrated significant achievements within their sport; and/or